voxel51/fiftyone/docs/source/user_guide/evaluation.rst

     used to calculate mAP.

--   When dealing with crowd objects, Open Images evaluation dictates that if a crowd is matched with multiple predictions, they all could as one since true positive when calculating mAP.
+-   When dealing with crowd objects, Open Images evaluation dictates that if a crowd is matched with multiple predictions, they all count as one true positive when calculating mAP.

 When you specify an ``eval_key`` parameter, a number of helpful fields will be